Windos/BurntToast/Help/New-BurntToastNotification.md

 ### None

-You cannot pipe input to this cmdlet.
+You cannot pipe input to this function.

 ## OUTPUTS